 Waddesdon Parish Council is an elected body of 9 elected Councillors, who have statutory responsibilities for certain aspects of the village.
 Historically one of the few mandatory, key responsibilities of The Parish Council is the provision, allocation and management of allotments.
 Other responsibilities consist of maintenance of land owned by the Parish Council including public parks, open spaces and woodlands, hedge & grass cutting and litter bin emptying in these areas, emptying the dog waste collection bins, bus shelters, war memorial, street lights, street furniture, closed St Michael and all Angels Church Churchyard and maintaining the public notice boards.

 Other key areas the Council is involved in are as a consultee to Aylesbury Vale District Council planning applications and acting as a community voice to Aylesbury Vale District Council and Buckinghamshire County Councils.
-Waddesdon Parish Councillors also sit on the committees of the Village Hall, Community Hub, Almshouses, along with various Trusts and the Cricket Club.
+Waddesdon Parish Councillors also sit on the committees of the Almshouses, along with various Trusts and the Cricket Club.

-Full Council meetings take place at 8:00 pm on the third Wednesday of each month in the Business Hub, Village Hall and are open to the public.
-Full Council meetings usually last around 2 hours and will usually include reports from external bodies including the Police.
+Full Council Meetings take place at 8:00 pm on the third Wednesday of each month in the Children’s Centre, Frederick Street and are open to the public.
+Full Council meetings usually last around 2 hours and can include reports from external bodies such as the Police.

-20 minutes of the meeting are available for the general public to raise any issues contained within the Agenda, which can be raised before the Council.
-Each member of the public may speak for a maximum of three minutes either by asking a question directed to the Chairman or by making a presentation.
+20 minutes at the start of the meeting are available for the general public to raise any issues contained within the Agenda, which can be raised before the Council.
+Each member of the public may speak for a maximum of 3 minutes either by asking a question directed to the Chairman or by making a presentation.

 The Finance and General Purposes Committee meet in October to decide on the estimated expenditure for the next financial year; this recommendation is presented to Full Council’s Budget Meeting in November for ratification.
 From these figures, the Parish Council’s precept (the amount of money the Council requests in the Council Tax under ‘Parish’) is calculated by Aylesbury Vale District Council.

-A monthly summary of expenditure is presented at all Full Council Meetings; and both annual external and internal audits are carried out, together with a bi-annual internal audit.
+A monthly summary of expenditure is presented at all Full Council Meetings; and both annual external and internal audits are carried out.

-Working Parties are set up to discuss various issues.
-Each group is formed from a composition of Councillors who have agreed to meet and discuss the relevant topics before reporting back to Full Council for ratification.
+Working Groupsare set up to discuss various issues.
+Each group is formed from a composition of Councillors and other members of the public with specific interests or skills who have agreed to meet and discuss the relevant topics before reporting back to Full Council for ratification.
 They are an advisory/information collating team; which does not have any decision making powers.
+We currently have an Events Working Group.

 The Parish Council is a corporate body charged with the provision of the first tier of local government activities.
 Legally it is made up of three parts: